harishmuh/PneumoScan-Junior/model_development/README.md

 <i>Figure 5.
 Grad-CAM comparison for a correctly classified normal chest X-ray.</i>
 </p>

-To complement the quantitative evaluation, Grad-CAM was used to visualize the image regions contributing most strongly to each prediction.
-Compared with the other candidate architectures, Xception generally produced more localized and anatomically plausible activation patterns for both pneumonia and normal chest radiographs.
+* The Grad-CAM examples provide a qualitative comparison of attention patterns across selected candidate architectures.
+In the representative examples shown, Xception produced relatively coherent activation patterns over thoracic regions compared with the alternative architectures.

+* These visualizations were used as complementary interpretability evidence rather than as a quantitative measure of model performance.
+Grad-CAM does not establish that the model learned clinically valid diagnostic reasoning, but it provides insight into the image regions associated with individual predictions.

 ---

 ## 📝 Conclusion

-Five CNN-based approaches were investigated for pediatric pneumonia classification, ranging from custom CNN architectures to pretrained transfer-learning models.
+* Five CNN-based approaches were investigated for pediatric pneumonia classification, ranging from custom CNN architectures to pretrained transfer-learning models.

-The experiments demonstrated that model selection based on a single metric would lead to different conclusions.
+* The experiments demonstrated that model selection based on a single metric would lead to different conclusions.
 VGG16 achieved the highest ROC-AUC, while Xception provided the strongest overall balance at the evaluated classification threshold, achieving the highest Balanced Accuracy, Accuracy, Precision, and Specificity among the candidate models.

-Given the class imbalance and the project's emphasis on balanced classification performance, **Xception was selected as the final model for deployment in PneumoScan Junior**.
+* Given the class imbalance and the project's emphasis on balanced classification performance, **Xception was selected as the final model for deployment in PneumoScan Junior**.
 Grad-CAM was incorporated to provide complementary visual insight into model predictions.

+## ⚠️ Disclaimer
 This project represents an experimental and educational implementation of deep learning for pediatric chest X-ray classification.
 The resulting model is not intended to replace clinical interpretation or serve as a validated medical diagnostic system.